IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 2, /XJSTajB68SCUyuc3ePyxSLNhxrMKvJcjndq8TuwW5g=, IbW4n6LIvtDj/8fCESlU0QG9K/fH63UdcTkJpAG8fIQ=, a30od4mNRd
 3, NULL, NULL, NULL
 ```
 The following table shows the result schema elements in context.
-The result includes two UIDs and a `BUCKET_ID` as shown in ID examples 1 and 2.
+The result includes two `UID`s and a `BUCKET_ID` as shown in ID examples 1 and 2.
 ID 3 shows a `NULL` result from improperly formatted emails.

 |ID|UID|BUCKET_ID|
 | :--- | :--- | :---|